Development cooperation: reports

 In 2016, the Special Rapporteur presented a report (A/71/302) on the subject of development cooperation and the human rights to water and sanitation to the United Nations General Assembly, at its 71st session.
 The first report provided a preliminary analysis of the issue, addressing funders’ human rights approaches, the evolution of development cooperation in the sector and trends in funding patterns.

 Second report on development cooperation

-On 23 October 2017, the Special Rapporteur will present his second report on the human rights to water and sanitation in development cooperation (A/72/127) to the 72nd session of the General Assembly.
+On 23 October 2017, the Special Rapporteur presented his second report on the human rights to water and sanitation in development cooperation (A/72/127) to the 72nd session of the General Assembly.

-The extent of the research is not fully reflected in the report due to its maximum permitted length.
-Thus, in the interest of providing further elements of the results of those case studies, the Special Rapporteur prepared a brief on each of the funders.
+The Special Rapporteur prepared a summary brief on each of the funders involved in the second report.
 Each brief was reviewed by the respective funder and incorporates their comments when appropriate.

 The funder briefs reflect the analytical framework that was developed for data collection and analysis in the research, namely the “human rights development cycle”, illustrated below.

 Contents of the funder briefs:

 - Main policies and legal frameworks with direct relevance to the funder’s action in the water, sanitation and hygiene (WASH) sector and commitments to human rights.
 Related targets or outcome indicators.
 Careful analysis of norms and principles to identify whether policy standards reflect those elements.